 Since 2021, the gross wage has been used in the calculation of personal income tax.
-It comprises the employee's basic salary and other non-cash income.
-Calculation of net monthly salary: Gross monthly salary - health insurance premiums (4.5% of the gross salary) social-security premiums (6.5% of the gross salary) + tax relief + child tax credit - income tax.
+Includes basic salary and other non-cash income of the employee.
+The net wage is equal to the gross wage of the employee for the calendar month minus income tax plus tax relief minus social security premiums (6.5% of gross wages) and health insurance premiums (4.5% of gross wages).

-Association for Foreign Investment sarka.knoblochova@afi.cz
+Association for Foreign Investment ondrej.votruba@afi.cz